Automattic/mongoose/docs/guide.md

 const animalSchema = new Schema({ name: String, type: String }, {
   // Assign a function to the "query" object of our animalSchema through schema options.
-  // this approach support auto typed query helpers methods then no need to create separate TS types. statics:{
+  // By following this approach, there is no need to create a separate TS type to define the type of the query functions. query:{
     byName(name){
       return this.where({ name: new RegExp(name, 'i') })
     }